alt-sci-dat/AI-Virtual-KB/README.md

 - Click detection using thumb and index finger
 - Visual feedback for hand tracking
 - Support for all basic keyboard characters
+- Accessibility-focused design for differently-abled users

+## Project Overview

+This project aims to bridge the gap between the real world and augmented environment by creating a mixed-reality system.
+It provides an immersive augmented experience that is gesture-enabled, using only a webcam and OpenCV libraries.

+### Key Objectives
+- Create a virtual keyboard that can type letters by detecting hand movements
+- Implement hand position and gesture recognition using OpenCV, MediaPipe, and CVZone
+- Enable text input at cursor position using pynput
+- Move beyond traditional physical input technologies

 ## Quick Download

 ### For macOS Users
-1. Download the latest release from the [Releases](https://github.com/yourusername/AI-Virtual-Keyboard/releases) page
+1. Download the latest release from the [Releases](https://github.com/alt-sci-dat/AI-Virtual-KB/releases) page
 2. Extract the downloaded file
 3. Double-click `AI_Virtual_Keyboard.app`
 4. Grant camera permissions when prompted

 ### For Windows Users
-1. Download the latest release from the [Releases](https://github.com/yourusername/AI-Virtual-Keyboard/releases) page
+1. Download the latest release from the [Releases](https://github.com/alt-sci-dat/AI-Virtual-KB/releases) page
 2. Extract the downloaded file
 3. Double-click `AI_Virtual_Keyboard.exe`
 4. Grant camera permissions when prompted